-In this paper we focus on the CV complexity to avoid unnecessary considerations related to additional divergences.
-The volume complexity of the interval with the length $\ell$ is independent of temperature\footnote{However there is non-trivial dependence due to topological effects, see \cite{Abt:2017pmf}} and the dependence on the interval length is given in the form \be { \cC}\sim\ell/\varepsilon, \ee where $\varepsilon$ is the divergence.
-In contrast to this fact the entanglement exhibits the explicit temperature dependence.
-If one will try to proceed by analogy with the construction similar to the partial entanglement entropy the result will be also temperature independent.
-This dependence of complexity contour constructed in this way looks unsatisfactory (however, this does not exclude possibility that this is the "right" contour).
+In this paper, we focus on the CV complexity to avoid additional considerations related to additional divergences.
+The volume complexity of the interval with the length $\ell$ is independent of temperature\footnote{However there is non-trivial dependence due to topological effects, see \cite{Abt:2017pmf}}, and the dependence on the interval length is given in the form \be { \cC}\sim\ell/\varepsilon, \ee where $\varepsilon$ is the divergence.
+In contrast to this fact, the entanglement exhibits explicit temperature dependence.
+If one will try to proceed by analogy with the construction similar to the partial entanglement entropy, the result will also be temperature independent.
+The dependence of complexity contour constructed in this way looks unsatisfactory (however, this does not exclude the possibility that this is the "right" contour).

-To get the insight into how the complexity degrees of freedom are distributed inside the interval it is natural to proceed in the spirit of GEC and define contour-like quantity.
-For example the natural geometric contour measure $f_V(x)$ in this case could be the integrated volume at the point $x$.
-Considering the BTZ black hole and the volume enclosed by the geodesic $z_{BTZ}$ (see \eqref{zbtz} for the explicit form) we obtain \be f_V(x)=\int_\varepsilon^{z=z_{BTZ}(x)}\frac{dz}{z^2\sqrt{f(z)}} \ee which is temperature dependent.
-Of course this way of definition of the contour functions could also suffer from the problem that we have to take care of divergences coming from integration over $x$ making additional change of variables as in the GEC.
-This definition strongly depends on the entanglement surface, thus providing that the complexity has the nontrivial distribution inside the interval.
-To make the connection to the more well-established contour proposal one can try to perform the integration over the integral curves of bit-thread flows which are known are to define the entanglement contour \cite{Kudler-Flam:2019oru}.
-It is worth to note, that bit-thread proposal mapping coincides with the Wen's fine-grained correspondence at simple cases.
-Also it would be interesting to make the computation of evolution of complexity contours in non-equilibrium situation like local quenches \cite{Ageev:2019fxn}-\cite{Ageev:2018nye}.
+To get the insight into how the complexity degrees of freedom are distributed inside the interval, it is natural to proceed in the spirit of GEC and define contour-like quantity.
+For example, the natural geometric contour measure $f_V(x)$, in this case, could be the integrated volume at the point $x$.
+Considering the BTZ black hole and the volume enclosed by the geodesic $z_{BTZ}$ (see \eqref{zbtz} for the explicit form) we obtain \be f_V(x)=\int_\varepsilon^{z=z_{BTZ}(x)}\frac{dz}{z^2\sqrt{f(z)}}, \ee which is temperature-dependent.
+Of course, this way of definition of the contour functions could also suffer from the problem that we have to take care of divergences coming from integration over $x$, making an additional change of variables as in the GEC.
+This definition strongly depends on the entanglement surface, thus providing that the complexity has the non-trivial distribution inside the interval.
+To make the connection to the more well-established contour proposal, one can try to perform the integration over the integral curves of bit-thread flows, which are known are to define the entanglement contour \cite{Kudler-Flam:2019oru}.
+It is worth noting that bit-thread proposal mapping coincides with Wen's fine-grained correspondence in simple cases.
+Also, it would be interesting to make the computation of the evolution of complexity contours in a non-equilibrium situation like local quenches \cite{Ageev:2019fxn}.